pcubillos/pyratbay/docs/api.rst

         Output file name.
     type: String
         Data type:
-        'transit' for transmission,
+        - 'transit' for transmission
-        'eclipse' for emission,
+        - 'emission' for emission
-        'filter' for a instrumental filter transmission.
+        - 'filter' for a instrumental filter transmission
     wlunits: String
         Output units for wavelength.